Tyr (journal): Reception and analysis

 As described by Benjamin R. Teitelbaum, Tyr "contextualized Traditionalism within an implicitly nativistic worldview championing white European ethnicities".

-A brief 2004 review in Willamette Week of the second issue said that "It's hard not to find the recurrent interest in a posited tribal "homogeneity" a little discomfiting (indeed, a section of this issue's preface attempts to dismiss "The Fascist Accusation" before the fact)", and summarized the journal as "a first-class artifact of, ironically, modern Bohemia".
+Michael Strmiska, writing for the Pagan Studies journal The Pomegranate in 2010 reviewed the first three issues.
+According to Strmiska, the Tyr was eclectic and "difficult to categorize".
+Strmiska also addressed the political content of Tyr, specifically saying the journal was not pro-fascist or neo-Nazi.
+He said there was "much to recommend" about the periodical, though noted "controversial political aspects".
+A brief 2004 review in Willamette Week of the second issue said that "It's hard not to find the recurrent interest in a posited tribal 'homogeneity' a little discomfiting (indeed, a section of this issue's preface attempts to dismiss 'The Fascist Accusation' before the fact)", and summarized the journal as "a first-class artifact of, ironically, modern Bohemia".